On this page

 131 202 (languages other than English)

-The Department of Immigration and Citizenship will send you a letter advising that you need to obtain an AoS.
+The Department of Immigration and Border Protection will send you a letter advising that you need to obtain an AoS.
 You must forward this letter to your potential assurer.
 Your potential assurer needs to provide this letter to DHS to initiate the AoS assessment.
 DHS will advise your assurer how to make an application as well as the responsibilities that accompany an AoS commitment.

 DHS will advise the department and the assurer of the results of the AoS assessment process.